 Reference architecture strength, including indexing and master tables that support experienced, in-session use

-These elements materially support the product’s emergent role as a deep tactical heist simulator.
+These support the product’s identity as a deep tactical heist simulator.

 High-Confidence Risks